nlitsme/hvtool/README.md

 Building
 ========

-Either using the more traditional `Makefile`:
+The default target in `Makefile` will uild the project using `cmake`.

     make

-or
+Alternatively you can use the old, currently unmainted, makefiles:

     make -f Makefile.win32

-Or using the cmake build system:

-    make -f Makefile.cm
+    make -f Makefile.linux

-`cmake` will result in a binary in the `build` subdirectory, while the traditional make will create a binary in the current directory.
+`cmake` will result in a binary in the `build/tools` subdirectory, while the traditional make will create a binary in the current directory.

 Author
 ======